zackgithuboriginal/shareflow-milestone-project-3/README.md

 ![Image of main post view](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/home_page.png)

-#### 2. Goal: Understand the navigation structure and how to interact with the website
+#### 2. Goal: As a first time visitor I should be able to understand the navigation structure and how to interact with the website

 **Expected:** Wherever the user is on the website they should be able to immediately identify and locate the navigation structure.